jascou/MilitaryMadness/docs/tasks.md

 Below is an ordered, actionable checklist of improvements spanning architecture, code quality, testing, tooling, and documentation.
 Each task is intentionally small enough to be executed and tracked.
 Check off items as you complete them.

-1. [ ] Establish a CONTRIBUTING.md with coding standards (naming, formatting, null-safety, exceptions) and commit message conventions.
+1. [x] Establish a CONTRIBUTING.md with coding standards (naming, formatting, null-safety, exceptions) and commit message conventions.
+(Added CONTRIBUTING.md)
-2. [ ] Add a top-level README.md with build/run instructions (JDK version, how to launch game/designer, assets path requirements).
+2. [x] Add a top-level README.md with build/run instructions (JDK version, how to launch game/designer, assets path requirements).
+(Added README.md)
 3. [ ] Define a consistent package and module overview (diagram or text) describing engine, gui, designer, entrypoint responsibilities.
 4. [ ] Introduce a central configuration class for paths (Maps, Resources, sounds) and OS-agnostic separators (use java.nio.file.Path) instead of hardcoded strings.
 5. [ ] Replace all backslash/forward-slash string paths with Path-based resolution (Model, SoundUtility, GUI map loader, MilitaryMadness, LocationManager).